-Having a Shareholder’s Agreement or a Partnership Agreement within your business is a cost-effective way of minimizing any issues which may arise, by making it clear how certain matters will be dealt with and providing a forum for dispute resolution, should an issue arise down the road.
+A Shareholder’s Agreement or a Partnership Agreement is an important document to have within your business and is considered a cost-effective way of reducing the risk of any issues arising.
+It sets out terms that detail how various matters will be dealt with, providing a forum for dispute resolution should an issue arise down the road.

 What is a Shareholder’s Agreement?

-A shareholder’s agreement is an agreement entered into between all the shareholders in a company.
-It regulates the relationship between the shareholders, how some decision making must be conducted, ownership of the shares, and the protection of the shareholders.
+A shareholder’s agreement is entered into by all the shareholders in a company.
+It regulates the relationship between them, states how some decision making must be conducted, demonstrates the ownership of the shares and gives protection to the shareholders.

-Most shareholder’s agreements will say how many shares each party owns and how much they’ve invested in the company.
-The agreement will typically outline what will happen if a shareholder wants to sell their shares, what happens if the majority shareholder wants to sell the company, and how other parties can join into the shareholder’s agreement in the future.
+Most shareholder’s agreements will illustrate how many shares each party owns and how much they’ve invested in the company.
+The agreement will typically outline what will happen if a shareholder wants to sell their shares, what happens if the majority shareholder wants to sell the company and how other parties can join into the shareholder’s agreement in the future.

 What happens if you don’t have a Shareholder Agreement?

-Without an agreement in place, both the company as a whole and individual shareholders could be exposed to unresolvable conflict in the future.
-To avoid this, a shareholder agreement will clarify the legal standpoint of each party if there is a dispute, or a deadlock situation occurs.
+Without an agreement in place, both the company and the individual shareholders could be exposed to unresolvable conflict in the future.
+A shareholder agreement will clarify the legal standpoint of each party if there is a dispute or a deadlock situation occurs.

 What is a Partnership Agreement?

-Things to consider when drawing up a partnership agreement:
+Things to consider when drawing up the agreement:

 - Who the partners are